 About Clint

-I’m an actor and photographer based in New York City.
+I’m a working actor and photographer based in New York City.

 I’ve been acting since I was nine years old, and I’ve spent the last couple of decades on both sides of the camera.
 Auditioning.
 Being cast.
 Not being cast.
 Availability checks.
 Managers and agents submitting headshots and often I wonder whether the photo they submitted was the most appropriate for the role.